mauricio/mauricio.github.com/_posts/2014-12-23-getting-and-clearning-data.md

 Running this will take a while since we have to produce results for 902297 rows, just be a little patient.
 Another option would be using a library like [hash](http://cran.r-project.org/web/packages/hash/index.html) (yes, *R* does not have hashes natively) for faster access, but we can live with this waiting for now.

 Going back to the code, we first read the `replacements.csv` file as usual but now we include the `stringsAsFactors=FALSE` option to prevent the code from loading everything as factors, which wouldn't work for our case.
-By default the `read.csv` method will assume all string fields should be read as factors, so make sure you either declare the types of every column as we have been doing or just disable factors if you don't want them.
+By default, `read.csv` will assume all string fields should be read as factors, so make sure you either declare the types of every column as we have been doing or just disable factors if you don't want them.

 And now for something new, a function declaration!